 How will Ablrate comply with the GDPR?

-Our GDPR preparation started with implementation of our notifications section where you are able to control the information you receive from us.
+Our GDPR preparation started with the implementation of our notifications section where you are able to control the information you receive from us.
 You are able to choose individual emails to turn off (and back on should you so wish) giving you complete control over how we communicate with you.

 We have engaged a compliance consultancy company, Thistle, to provide a full audit of our business and procedures with regards to data privacy and control.
-As part of this process we are reviewing (and updating where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are fully compliant with GDPR.
+As part of this process, we are reviewing (and updating where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are fully compliant with GDPR.

 Our GDPR Principles are: